eclipse-bluechi/bluechi/doc/docs/api/description.md

     The job returned is an object path for an object implementing `org.eclipse.bluechi.Job`, and which be monitored for the progress of the job, or used to cancel the job.
 To track the result of the job, follow the `JobRemoved` signal on the Controller.

+  * `StartTransientUnit(in  s name, in  s mode, in  a(sv) properties, in  a(sa(sv)) aux, out o job)`

+    `StartTransientUnit()` may be used to create and start a transient unit, which will be released as soon as it is not running or referenced anymore or the system is rebooted. name is the unit name including suffix, and must be unique.
+    `mode` is the same as in `StartUnit()`, properties contains properties of the unit, specified like in SetUnitProperties().
+    `aux` is currently unused and should be passed as empty array.
+See the New Control Group Interfaces for more information how to make use of this functionality for resource control purposes.

   * `StopUnit(in s name, in s mode, out o job)`